braycarlson/alphares/README.md

 ## Note
 * You must have launched **Fortnite** at least once, and allowed the game to automatically detect the best settings or have saved custom settings in-game before running alphares.
-* You need to set a custom resolution in your Nvidia or AMD Control Panel as well as in alphares to use a custom resolution in Fortnite.
 * alphares can set/unset the read-only attribute for the Fortnite configuration file.
 It is set by default, however, you will not be allowed to make changes to settings in-game while it is set.
 If it is unset, Fortnite **might** overwrite your custom settings when you update the game.
 * You must set the FPS field to `0` in alphares, if you want to have a **Unlimited** framerate in Fortnite.